 Today marks the first day of autumn.
 There is a buzz in the cooler fall air here at Eastwood Homes; we are almost like kids on the last day of school before a holiday or summer break.
 You see, we love fall.
 We love decorating our homes with oranges and reds and pumpkins and pinecones.
 We love baking holiday goodies for our friends.
 We love the scents and tastes of spiced pumpkin and apple cider.
 We love putting on our favorite scarf over the sweater we’ve been missing since last winter.
-We love that first crisp cool night where we start a fire in the fireplace (even if we don’t really need it yet.)
+We love that first crisp cool night when we start a fire in the fireplace (even if we don’t really need it yet.)
 We love hot cocoa and hot cider.
 We love all that fall has to offer.

 It makes sense that, being in the business of “home sweet home,” we would appreciate the fall season.
 This is the time when we decorate our front stoops and porches with pumpkins, wreaths filled with the colors of fallen leaves, and a few dried corn stalks off to the side to welcome our guests.
 This is the time of year when we start baking hearty soups and cuddle up on the couch on a Saturday afternoon to watch our favorite college football team.
 Now that we’ve escaped the sweltering heat, we can invite our friends over for a fire in our built-in outdoor living area.
 This is the season when we invite our entire family and maybe even some close friends to give thanks in our home while we feast on turkey and mashed potatoes.
 And broccoli casserole.
 And gravy.
 And stuffing.
 And pumpkin rolls.
 Well, you get the point.